-We are really happy with the final film and fits perfectly on Tecmark’s new website.
-We received great feedback from Tecmark who have already used the video at trade shows as well as on their website.
+We are really happy with the final film and it fits perfectly on Tecmark’s new website.
+We received great feedback from Tecmark, who have already used the corporate video at trade shows as well as on their website.

 Well something a bit different from our last blog, no Miss Stockport but Vivid’s first ever music video.
 Vivid were asked to film a music video for Manchester band Daystar, for their new single ‘Slip and Dive’.

 For those who aren’t familiar with Daystar, they are a young guitar driven 5 piece Indie Rock Band from Manchester.
 They have just released their first album ‘Daystar’.
 The album was produced by Ronnie Stone who engineered Mansun’s Hit album ‘Attack of the Grey Lantern‘.

 The location for the shoot was the Moolah Rouge recording studios in our home town of Stockport.